Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Towards Non-Euclidean Foundation Models

-As there exist complex relations, such as hierarchical relationships between prefix prompts and downstream inputs, geometric prompts can be optimized through non-Euclidean spaces to align with the data geometry to better preserve structure and adapt to downstream tasks.
+\textbf{(1) Geometric Prompt Tuning.} Prompt tuning offers a parameter-efficient alternative to full fine-tuning by introducing trainable, task-specific prompt tokens to the input, mitigating catastrophic forgetting while requiring fewer trainable parameters.~\cite{kirkpatrick2017overcoming, han2024parameter}.
+Geometric prompts can be optimized through non-Euclidean spaces to better align with the data geometry to and adapt to downstream tasks.
 For instance, trainable prompt and token embeddings could be introduced to better capture the topological relationships between prompts and text inputs.

-\textbf{(2) Geometric Low-Rank Adaptation.} Low-Rank Adaptation (LoRA) offers an efficient way to adjust the model parameter space for downstream tasks given the observation of a low-rank structure~\cite{hu2021lora}.
-To equip the pre-trained model with non-Euclidean characteristics through geometric low-rank adaptation, we could operate the low-rank matrix multiplication directly on the manifold after projecting the input into non-Euclidean spaces, which avoids frequent switching and preserves the underlying geometric structure better~\cite{yang2024hyperbolic}.
+\textbf{(2) Geometric Low-Rank Adaptation.} Low-Rank Adaptation (LoRA) offers an efficient way to adjust the model parameter space for downstream tasks~\cite{hu2021lora}.
+To equip the pre-trained model with non-Euclidean geometry through geometric low-rank adaptation, low-rank matrix multiplications could be performed directly on the manifold after projecting the input into non-Euclidean spaces, which better models the underlying geometric structure of the data~\cite{yang2024hyperbolic}.

-\textbf{(3) Geometric Knowledge Distillation.} Distilling knowledge into non-Euclidean spaces refers to transferring knowledge from a large, complex teacher model to a smaller, more efficient student model through geometric spaces.
-This approach utilizes the geometric properties of manifolds to teach the student to better inherit the manifold structure in the teacher model, such as by minimizing the gap between each layer's output of both models, especially in high-dimensional spaces~\cite{yang2022geometric,hao2022learning} and resource-limited applications.
+\textbf{(3) Geometric Knowledge Distillation.} Distilling knowledge into non-Euclidean spaces refers to transferring knowledge from a large, complex teacher model to a smaller, more efficient student model by utilizing manifold properties to teach the student to better inherit the teacher model's geometric structure.
+An example is minimizing the gap between each layer's output of both models, especially in high-dimensional spaces~\cite{yang2022geometric,hao2022learning} and resource-limited applications.